RafiaZeeshan14/Registration-Form/README.md

 ## Technologies Used
 This project makes use of the following technologies:
 - HTML/CSS
-- JavaScript
-- Any additional libraries or frameworks you may have used
-- Backend technology if applicable (e.g., Node.js, Django, etc.)

 ## Installation
 To run this project locally, follow these steps: